Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-9/lesson-9.md

 The `useReducer` Hook focuses on what it does so well, but you still have a few missing pieces of the puzzle.
 For example, you no longer inherently have any central store mechanism, nor an obvious means to pass access to your app’s `state` or the `dispatch` function to different components.
 It’s not the end of the world, but it's common practice to create a centralized "store" mechanism just like you’ve seen with the other redux approaches this far, and then pass both the `state` and `dispatch` items across your app via React’s Context system.

+#### Submission

+1. Zip project folder
+2. Upload folder

 ## L09HandsOnProject Update

+### Requirements

+1. Follow guided learning
+2. Create code for each hook

+## Setup

+1. Make a copy of the `L09HandsOnProject1`
+2. Rename it `L09HandsOnProjectUpdate`

 You have a few changes to make to your project again, starting with removing the React Redux libraries, and working your way through the same files from the last part to switch over to using the `useReducer` Hook.